 Let’s sum up the written above together.
 PHP has a healthy ecosystem and trend for improvements.
-It is related to an amount of core-developers or companies that can improve features and resolve issues related to PHP’s core.
-And as a result we’ve got a 7.0 version.
+It is related to a number of core-developers or companies that can improve features and resolve issues related to PHP’s core.
+And as a result, we’ve got a 7.0 version.
 That was a big release: the obsolete things have been removed, new positive core improvements that can make your coding process easier have been added.
-Full list of features you can find here.
+The full list of features you can find here.

 Drupal as a project written in PHP

 The only way to understand how much better the language is now, take a look at any application written in it.